backBack to Case Studies

 “If you’re an under-a -$20M-a -year company, there are a lot of things you deal with that are harder than figuring out a child care solution.
 If it’s occurring to you, then you should probably pursue it.
 It comes down to where you invest your money: think about the other things you spend $100k on.”

-2. Find the Expert
+Second, Find an Expert

 “We found Ella, our child care center director, and she did it.
 We made a lot of cooperative decisions, but she led it all.
 These people exist and you could provide a great job for someone in a gray area of their career by paying them pretty well and building opportunity for that person as well as your employees.”